| The Brechner ReportVolume 19, Number 12

 pleaded innocent to first-degree misdemeanor charges of withholding and tampering with

+public records.
 The charges stem from Burgess' repeated refusal to supply to The Ledger unedited

 copies of bills for telephone calls he made on a PCOC cellular phone.
 Burgess, who